 Through learning the stories of our Global Heroes, our children will learn the facts that surround them and as they move through the school, they will develop the skills needed to be a good historian.

 Our History learning doesn’t stop there!
-We will continue working on developing investigative studies into different civilisations in time and how we use where we live to learn about the history that surrounds us!
-We will update the website as these are developed.
+We continue working on developing investigative studies into different civilisations in time and how we use where we live to learn about the history that surrounds us!

 The skills we will develop as Historians:

 Foundation Stage (FS1 and FS2) Main Skills – Exposure, building blocks for ks1, links to self and family